nullifedmirror/notTube/README.md

 ## Requirements

 - Java JRE/JDK 8 or newer
-- A media compatible web browser (HTML5 preferred, but supports flash player)
+- A media compatible web browser (HTML5 preferred, but has fallback page for flash player)
 - Internet access

 ## Getting Started